 Education plays a pivotal role in community development.
 It provides a base of skills development, creativity and innovative ability for individuals within the community.
 The 1996 constitution provides everyone with the right to basic education, which includes Adult Basic Education.
-It also provides individuals with the right to further education, with the government tasked with the duty of progressively making it accessible and available to all.
-The level of education is slowly improving within Mkhambathini such that the rate of people who have no schooling has dropped from 37.6% (in 1996) to 12% in 2011.
+It also provides individuals with the right to further education, with the progressively making it accessible and available to all.
+The level of education is slowly improving rate of people who have no schooling has dropped from 37.6% (in 1996) to 12% in 2011.
 However, the number of people who did not complete school is very high, with approximately 29% of the population failing to complete primary school, while an alarming 37% did not complete secondary school.
 Only 14% of the population completed Matric (grade 12).
 The number of people with higher education has however constantly increased from 1.9% (1996) to 2.5% (2001) and eventually to 3.4% (2011).
 This shows a growing number of people accessing funds to further their education and the results being produced are at least suitable for submission to tertiary institutions.